- Art & Events

 We are very grateful to all of the photographers who have allowed the use their images on this site.
 Please contact us to enquire about use of any of the images.

-Two new videos give a window onto the amazing lives of fen raft spiders - Watch them here.....
+Recent video footage gives a window onto the amazing lives of fen raft spiders - Watch them here.....

 This summer James Dunbar, a student on the Salford University MA course in Wildlife Documentary Production, worked with Helen Smith to produce a unique insight into the normally secret lives of fen raft spiders during their breeding season at Redgrave & Lopham Fen.
 Click here to watch James' film - NB University of Salford 2012 all rights reserved.

 In Sweden, Stefan Sollfors made a beautiful film of fen raft spiders in the wild, including shots of them hunting under water water.
 Click here to watch his video on YouTube.